minamino-aikido/minamino-aikido.github.io/docs/index.md

 ---
-title: About Jekyll Theme - minamino-aikido
+title: Documentation for the Jekyll Theme - minamino-aikido
 layout: page
 ---